22nd November 2020

 There is already quite a lot of activity on the beach with people swimming and walking.
 It is windy and there is a hint of rain in the air.
 I walk towards the Haven Hotel.
 The tide is very high this morning and I can’t get as far as the Haven Hotel.
 I meet Archie with his owner Paul.
 Archie looks very smart in his purple raincoat.
 He acknowledges me for the first time ever.
 He is wearing a raincoat.
 Soon after we meet up it starts raining so we part company.
 I walk briskly back along the beach but then my progress is halted when I notice a huge patch of stacked shells on the beach.
 I stop to examine them and take some photos to identify them later on the internet.
 I find a lovely website called Beachstuff and discover they are limpets.
 The cling to each other rather than rocks.

 It was announced today that Boris Johnson’s senior adviser Dominic Cummings will leave his position by the end of the year.
 In fact, he stormed out of 10 Downing Street this evening, never to return.
 Many people believe that Cummings was responsible for many ignoring lockdown rules due to his disregard of the restrictions on travel.
 He drove from London to Durham and visited Barnard Castle.
+Cummings refused to resign at the time.
+Now, it seems he has fallen out with PM Boris due to an inappropriate remark about the PM's fiancée, Carrie Symonds.
+It is rumoured that Carrie is the person who is actually running the country.

 The scientist behind the first COVID-19 vaccine to clear interim clinical trials says he is confident this vaccine will have a dramatic effect on the pandemic.